 How Do You Prepare HVAC Equipment for a Storm

-When a storm is approaching, make sure your heating and cooling equipment is prepared with these recommendations from Chief / Bauer Service Experts Heating & Air Conditioning.
+When a storm is approaching, make sure your HVAC equipment is ready with these tips from Chief/Bauer Service Experts.

 - Protect Your System from the Surge

 Purchase a high-quality surge protector where any heavy appliances, for example, a furnace, are plugged into a typical wall outlet, to automatically shut down your HVAC appliances if there’s a increase in the line voltage.
-Also, never to touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.
+Also, do not touch any electrical components, and ask for a professional’s help if you need help assistance with surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outdoor equipment is installed on a concrete pad and safely secured to avoid the equipment from being thrown in the air or washing away throughout the course of a storm.
-If your community is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.
+If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.

 - Cover Your Equipment (If Possible)

-The welfare of you and your family is priority, but if time will let you, power off your HVAC system and cover the outdoor equipment with a tarp.
-You must remove the tarp and any debris before you turn your unit back on at the end of a storm.
+The welfare of you and your family should come first, but if time will let you, power off your heating and cooling system and cover the outdoor equipment with a tarp.
+Make sure you remove the tarp and any debris before you turn your unit back on at the end of a storm.

-When the storm has passed, make sure the system is safe before starting it back up.
+After the storm has passed, make sure the system is safe before turning it back on.
 First, confirm there are no indications of damage and clean any debris from around the system.
-Call Chief / Bauer Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the equipment.
-Once you’ve had the equipment inspected by a professional, turn the HVAC system back on as soon as possible to help dry the home and prevent mold from getting into the unit or ductwork.
+Call Chief/Bauer Service Experts for a system inspection if there is any damage or flooding to the system.
+Once you’ve had an inspection by a professional, turn the HVAC system back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.

-If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Chief / Bauer Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your air conditioner has suffered any damage, check out these suggestions on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Chief/Bauer and learn about our membership plans to help keep your HVAC equipment in working order all year long.